kubernetes-sigs/cloud-provider-azure/docs/azuredisk-issues.md

 ## 4. Time cost for Azure Disk PVC mount

-Original time cost for Azure Disk PVC mount on a standard node size(e.g. Standard_D2_V2) is around 1 minute, `podAttachAndMountTimeout` is [2 minutes](https://github.com/kubernetes/kubernetes/blob/release-1.7/pkg/kubelet/volumemanager/volume_manager.go#L76), total `waitForAttachTimeout` is [10 minutes](https://github.com/kubernetes/kubernetes/blob/release-1.7/pkg/kubelet/volumemanager/volume_manager.go#L88), so a disk remount(detach and attach in sequetial) would possibly cost more than 2min, thus may fail.
+Original time cost for Azure Disk PVC mount on a standard node size(e.g. Standard_D2_V2) is around 1 minute, `podAttachAndMountTimeout` is [2 minutes](https://github.com/kubernetes/kubernetes/blob/release-1.7/pkg/kubelet/volumemanager/volume_manager.go#L76), total `waitForAttachTimeout` is [10 minutes](https://github.com/kubernetes/kubernetes/blob/release-1.7/pkg/kubelet/volumemanager/volume_manager.go#L88), so a disk remount(detach and attach in sequential) would possibly cost more than 2min, thus may fail.

 > Note: for some smaller VM size which has only 1 CPU core, time cost would be much bigger(e.g. > 10min) since container is hard to get CPU slot.